Wicca Basics: How to Cast a Circle

 Likewise, with a circle, there are many great guides that give step-by-step instructions that tell you what to do, what to say, what tools you can use, what you should be thinking, etc.—but the actual skill is something that will only develop with time and practice.

 Meditation is the foundation for so many spiritual practices, particularly in orthopraxic religions like Wicca.
-Any experienced Wiccan mentor, coven leader or school is going to emphasize mastering meditation as a basic technique.
-Three important elements of mastering meditation are breath, relaxation and mindfulness.
+Any experienced Wiccan mentor, coven leader, or school is going to emphasize mastering meditation as a basic technique.
+Three important elements of mastering meditation are breath, relaxation, and mindfulness.
 Practicing these exercises will enhance your ability to enter a meditative state at will.

 - Breathing Exercise: Spend a few minutes per day just focusing on your breath.
-Don't try to force it into a rhythm, don't attempt to breath or exhale deeply; just let it flow naturally.
+Don't try to force it into a rhythm, don't attempt to breathe or exhale deeply; just let it flow naturally.
 Focus on the in and out, the way it feels, the way the air smells or tastes, the feel of the rise and fall of your chest.
 If your attention wanders, that's okay; just redirect it back to your breath.

 - Relaxation Technique: Learn to relax your body each part by focusing on one major muscle or muscle group at a time.
 Tense the muscles of one isolated area for 15 to 30 seconds, then let it totally relax.
-Start with focus on one foot.
-Tense only the foot-- then let it go.
+Start with focusing on one foot.
+Tense only the foot—then let it go.
 Move your attention to the calf muscle, the thigh, then work your way up from the other leg.
 Work your way up the buttocks, back, stomach, chest, each arm (hands to shoulders), neck, and face.

 - Mindfulness Exercise: Pick one task per day for about 10 minutes and give it your total focus.
 It could be dusting the house-- put your mind in the moment, notice how soft the feather duster is, the smell of the furniture polish, the dust particles dancing in the air, the faint sound of the rag swiping across the surface, the shine of the wood.
-Become positively fascinated by the task at hand, question and explore every detail and sensory experience of it with your mind.
+Become positively fascinated by the task at hand, question, and explore every detail and sensory experience of it with your mind.
 The next day you might be mindful during your shower, during the walk from your car to the office, while you're washing the dishes.
 Do it once per day.